Articles in this section

 First, please ensure you have the latest ChromeOS Agent version installed on your device(s).

-If you have the latest ChromeOS Agent version installed and still are experiencing issues with the Chrome Extension user reporting, try the below troubleshooting steps.
+If you have the latest ChromeOS Agent version installed and are still experiencing issues with the Chrome Extension user reporting, try the steps below.

-First, navigate to Settings > Users & Groups > Chromebook User on the dashboard.
+1. Navigate to Settings > Users & Groups > Chromebook User

-Once on this page check to make sure the user was invited and added to the list.
+2. Verify that the user was invited and added to the list

 chrometroubleshooting-1.gif

-Next, ensure that the user is logged into their Chrome browser.
-This means they must fully log into the browser using the same email address that was registered within ActivTrak.
+1. Ensure that the user is logged into their Chrome browser.
+This means they must fully log in to the browser using the same email address that was registered in ActivTrak.

-2. Find the user icon in the top right of your browser and click on it
+3. Find the User icon in the top right of your browser and click on it

-3. Click sign in and input the correct credentials
+4. Click Sign In and input the correct credentials

-4. After signing in successfully, the User icon should either appear with the user’s initial or their picture.
+5. After signing in successfully, the User icon should appear with the user’s initial

-If the Agent still doesn’t seem to be working, have the user sign out of their Chrome browser and sign back in after resending invites through the dashboard.
+If the Agent still isn’t working, have the user sign out of Chrome and sign back in after resending invites through the dashboard.

 Note: To resend invites, the user must be removed from the list and then re-added.